 In addition to their right of appeal, unsuccessful children will be offered the opportunity to be placed on a waiting list.
 This waiting list will be maintained in order of the oversubscription criteria set out above and not in the order in which applications are received or added to the list.
 Waiting lists for admission will operate throughout the school year.
-The waiting list will be held open until [insert date being the last day of the summer term]
+The waiting list will be held open until Wednesday 23rd July 2025.